tomduck/pandoc-eqnos/README.md

   * The `math` element and a hard-coded equation number/tag are wrapped in an "outer" `span` element;
-  * The equation number is wrapped in its own "inner" `span` and justified right;
+  * The equation number/tag is wrapped in its own "inner" `span` and justified right;
   * (Clever) references are hard-coded and linked to their target.